 This course is ideal for professionals in organisations that develop or implement social policy and public policy.
 During your studies you'll develop the skills and knowledge required to influence policy and you'll link public policy theory to concrete examples of social policy.

-You'll deepen your understanding of policy-making and explore the interaction between policy-making on local, national and global levels.
-You'll use evidence to improve social policy practice and develop a range of transferable skills such as critical thinking and designing and conducting research.
+You will deepen your understanding of policy-making and explore policy-making on the local, national and global level.
+You will assess and analyse how social policy-making interacts with and is shaped by socio-economic structures and conflictual political processes.
+You’ll also analyse the ways in which globalisation dynamics impact on and are filtered through national social policies.
+You will use evidence to improve social policy practice and develop a range of transferable skills such as critical thinking and designing and conducting research.

 Our online Social Policy courses scored 100% for student satisfaction in the Postgraduate Taught Experience Survey 2016 (response rate: 25%)

 The thing that’s worked well for me is the online learning environment and working full-time while studying.